cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The instantiation of Hf used by all encodings specified in this document ({{hashtofield}}) is not invertible.
 Thus, the encodings are also not invertible.

-In some applications, it is important that encodings do not leak information through side channels.
+In some applications of hashing to elliptic curves, it is important that encodings do not leak information through side channels.
 {{VR20}} is one example of this type of leakage leading to a security vulnerability.
 {{security-considerations}} discusses further.